bencheeorg/benchee/README.md

 ### Saving runs, Loading & comparing previous runs

-Benchee can store the results of previous runs in a file and then load them again to compare for example what was recorded against a branch with performance improvements.
+Benchee can store the results of previous runs in a file and then load them again to compare them.
+For example this is useful to compare what was recorded on the master branch against a branch with performance improvements.

 **Saving** is done through the `save` configuration specifying a `path`, where to save the results defaulting to `"benchmark.benchee"`, and a `tag`, to annotate these results (for instance with a branch name) defaulting to a time stamp.

-**Loading** is done through the `load` option specifying a path to the files to load which can also be a list or a glob expression (`"run*.benchee"`).
+**Loading** is done through the `load` option specifying a path to the file to load (for instance `benchmark.benchee`).
+You can also specify multiple files to load through a list of paths (`["my.benchee", "master_save.benchee"]`) - each one of those can also be a glob expression to match even more files glob (`"save_number*.benchee"`).

 ```elixir
 Benchee.run(%{